Facts about Tiger Woods

 Tiger Woods Biography

 But in 2009 things took a major turn when The National Enquirer alleged that Woods was having an affair with an event planner named Rachel Uchitel.
-Uchitel told The New York Post that she and Woods had “never had an affair,” but the story gained traction after Woods had an early-morning car crash outside his home on 27 November 2009, with gossip sites reporting that it followed an argument with his wife.
+Uchitel told The New York Post that she and Woods had “never had an affair,” but the story gained traction after Woods had an early-morning car crash outside his home on November 27, 2009, with gossip sites reporting that it followed an argument with his wife.
 Soon other women, including Jaimee Grubbs, came forward to claim they had slept with Woods before and during his marriage.
-On December 11th, Woods released a statement admitting “infidelity” and he then took a break from golf, reportedly attending a rehabilitation clinic.
-He returned to playing golf in the spring of 2010.
-Woods and Nordegren announced their divorce in August of 2010.
-After a period in rehab for sex addiction, Woods returned to the pro golf tour, although he has not won a major tournament since.

 Tiger Woods has won all of pro golf’s major tournaments at least three times: The Masters in 1997, 2001, 2002 and 2005, the PGA Championship in 1999, 2000, 2006 and 2007, the British Open in 2000, 2005 and 2006, and the U.S. Open in 2000, 2002 and 2008… Woods’s father served in Vietnam and nicknamed his son “Tiger” after a South Vietnamese army officer.
 Woods’s mother, Kultida, is from Thailand.
 Tiger’s middle name, Tont, is a traditional Thai name, according to Australian newspaper The Age… Tiger Woods and Elin Nordegren have a daughter, Sam Alexis Woods (born on 18 June 2007), and a son, Charlie Axel (born on 8 February 2009).
 Woods told reporters that “Sam” was a nickname his father sometimes called him as child… Tiger Woods dated skiier Lindsey Vonn from 2012 until 2015, when they announced their breakup on social media… By winning The Masters in both 2001 and 2002, Woods joined Jack Nicklaus and Nick Faldo as the only men to win in consecutive years… Tiger Woods once told Oprah Winfrey that as a child he had decided he was “Cablinasian” — a mixture of Caucasian, black, American Indian and Asian.
 His mother Kutilda is from Thailand, his father is an American of multiple ethnic backgrounds… Before his marriage to Elin Nordegren, Tiger Woods’s longtime girlfriend was UCLA law student Joanna Jagoda.